deeto15/Personal/README.md

 This project kind of became a rabbit hole with a lot of folders.
-Navigate into the my-basic-website folder, then my-website, then my-website again, then finally navigate into src, then from there run 'npm install'.
+Navigate into the my-basic-website folder, then my-website, then my-website again, then from there run 'npm install'.
 Next, run 'npm run dev' to run the website

 The following packages are required using npm install packagename:
 "animejs": "^3.2.2",